gmoraleslondono/retro-calculator/README.md

 Please make sure the following is done:

-- Fork the repository and create your branch from master.
+- Fork the repository and create your branch from `master`.

 - Run `npm install` in the repository root.